 On Wednesday (6 August) Bolivia celebrated the 150th anniversary of its independence.
 Among the festivities?

-On Wednesday (6 August) Bolivia celebrated the 150th anniversary of its independence.
+Background: On Wednesday (6 August) Bolivia celebrated the 150th anniversary of its independence.
 Among the festivities were long and colourful parades.

 Bolivian President Hugo Banzer played host to the Venezuelan President Carlos Andres Perez as they watched the processions from a balcony.